 There is an off-road layby near the viewpoint and another midway between the viewpoint and Sligachan.
 This second layby is close to the path that leads to the Sligachan waterfalls.

-Sligachan Old Bridge was built between 1810 and 1818 by the engineer Thomas Telford.
+The engineer Thomas Telford built the Sligachan Old Bridge between 1810 and 1818.
 The bridge was listed as a Category B structure in 1971 and is now only used by cyclists and pedestrians.

 What is the monument at Sligachan?